olab-io/ofSketch/ARCHITECTURE.md

 JSONRPC methods are asynchronous and are guaranteed to return an error or success object to the client, which then handles displaying results to the user.

-### Websockets
+### Custom Protocol over WebSockets

-Regular websocket connections are used whenever data is streamed from the server to the client without being explicitly requested by the client.
-There are a set of messages that the client is constantly listening for, and it acts accordingly whenever one of these messages are received.
-Some of the data sent via raw websockets include:
+Regular WebSocket connections are used whenever data is streamed from the server to the client without being explicitly requested by the client.
+There are a set of messages that the client is constantly listening for, and it acts accordingly whenever one of these messages arrive over the WebSocket.
+Some of the data sent via the Custom Protocol include:

 - Version info
 - Compilation Feedback